Caliope-SpeechProcessingLab/SpeechTester/README.md

    ## 5. Run multiple simulations

-   1. If the above steps doesn´t show any error, you can proceed to execute all your simulations.
-Place the rest of your simulations in different folders inside audios/experiment_name.
+   1. Place the audios for all the simulations (one folder per simulation) in the folder inside ```audios/experiment_name```.
 As a result, in that location there will be a set of folders, each one having an audio transformed version of your corpus.

-   2. In the script speechTester.sh, set the variable “N_Cores” to the number of cores (processing units) you want to run your experiment (it depends on your device).
-And write the python code line in its previous version.
-That means add the UPPERCASE portion of code to the python line below.
+   2. In the script speechTester.sh, set the variable ```N_Cores``` to the number of cores (processing units) you want to run your experiment (it depends on your device).
+Then, restore the UPPERCASE portion of the code that you removed earlier.

     python3 htk_Core$icore/htk_cross_val.py -c $icore -f ${folder_divided}$icore_folder